Gravitational-wave memory effects in Brans-Dicke theory: Waveforms and effects in the post-Newtonian approximation: Conclusions

 \acknowledgments

 S.T.\ and K.Y.\ acknowledge support from the Owens Family Foundation.
 K.Y.\ also acknowledges support from the NSF Grant No.~PHY-1806776, the NASA Grant 80NSSC20K0523, and a Sloan Foundation Research Fellowship.
 K.Y.\ would like to also thank the support by the COST Action GWverse CA16104 and JSPS KAKENHI Grants No. JP17H06358.
-D.A.N.\ acknowledges support from the NSF Grant No.~PHY-2011784.
+D.A.N.\ acknowledges support from the NSF Grant No.~PHY-2011784 and the ORAU Ralph E.~Powe Junior Faculty Enhancement Award.